rakudayo/rmxp-plugin-system/README.markdown

 ####**Instructions**
 _Requirements_

-* Ruby Interpreter - Get the most recent version here.
+* Ruby Interpreter - Get the [most recent version here](http://www.ruby-lang.org/en/).
 It is required to run the utility scripts outside of RMXP.
-You will need a version with the YAML and Zlib modules (the latest version should have these).
+You will need a version with the YAML and Zlib modules.
 * RPG Maker XP - Obviously! :)
 * Windows XP - I believe this should work on Windows Vista or Windows 7 also.
 The only potential problem I forsee could be the batch file commands.
-* (Optional) Versioning System - If you want to keep track of versions of your exported data, you will need a versioning system like Git, Mercurial, or SVN.
+* (Optional) Versioning System - If you want to keep track of versions of your exported data, you will need a versioning system like [Git](http://git-scm.com/), [Mercurial](http://mercurial.selenic.com/), or [Subversion](http://subversion.apache.org/).

 _Setup_

-* Download the latest version of RMXP Plugin System as a ZIP above.
+* Download the latest version of RMXP Plugin System in this repo (as a ZIP at top of this page or cloning using Git).
 * Back up your project (just copy it somewhere for safe-keeping).
 * Extract the archive into a directory or your choice.
 NOTE: If you wish to use this in multiple projects, it is best to create a folder in the same directory as your projects and extract to that folder.
 Just make sure to update the PLUGIN_SYSTEM_ROOT and RMXP_PROJECT_ROOT variables set in Game.bat (see below default Game.bat).
+A sample directory hierarchy is below:

+    C:\project
+    |-- RmxpPluginSystem
+    |-- ProjectA
+    |-- ProjectB
+    |-- ...
+    |-- ProjectZ

+  With the above structure, all projects can use the same version of the plugin system.

 * Modify any configuration parameters you necessary, in the config.yaml file, such as output directory paths for the YAML and Ruby files.

 _Usage_